 Purpose

-This is a Statewide Operating Plan applicable to all signatory Parties to the Alaska Master AgreementAlaska Master Agreement.
-The Parties include:

-U.S. Department of the Interior, Bureau of Indian Affairs, Alaska Region

-U.S. Department of the Interior, Bureau of Land Management, Interior Unified Region 11, Alaska

-U.S. Department of the Interior, Fish and Wildlife Service, Interior Unified Region 11, Alaska

-U.S. Department of the Interior, National Park Service, Interior Unified Region 11, Alaska

-U.S. Department of Agriculture, United States Forest Service, Region 10State of Alaska, Department of Natural Resources

-The purpose of the Operating Plan is to address statewide issues affecting cooperation, interagency working relationships and protocols, financial arrangements, sharing of resources, and joint activities/projects.
-The Alaska Interagency Mobilization Guide (AIMG)Alaska Mobilization Guide and the Alaska Interagency Wildland Fire Management Plan (AIWFMP)Alaska Interagency Wildland Fire Management Plan are incorporated into this Operating Plan by reference.
+This is a Statewide Operating Plan applicable to all signatory Parties to the Alaska Master Agreement.
+Its purpose is to address statewide issues affecting cooperation, interagency working relationships and protocols, financial arrangements, sharing of resources, and joint activities/projects.
+The Alaska Interagency Mobilization Guide (AIMG) and the Alaska Interagency Wildland Fire Management Plan (AIWFMP) are incorporated into this Operating Plan by reference.

 Recitals

 Stafford Act responses and related National Response Framework (NRF) activities will be accomplished using established dispatch coordination concepts.
 Situation and damage assessment information will be transmitted through established fire suppression intelligence channels.
-Jurisdictional Agencies (as identified in the Alaska Master AgreementMaster Agreement) are responsible for all planning documents, i.e. land use, resource and fire management plans and decision support documents, for a unit’s wildland fire and fuels management program.
+Jurisdictional Agencies (as identified in the Alaska Master Agreement) are responsible for all planning documents (e.g., land use plans, resource management plans, fire management plans, and decision support documents) for a unit’s wildland fire and fuels management program.

-Protecting Agencies (as identified in the Alaska Master AgreementMaster Agreement) implement the actions documented and directed by the appropriate planning documents and decision support documents for initial and extended attack on wildfire incidents.
-They provide the supervision and support including operational oversight, direction and logistical support to incident management teams (IMTs).
+Protecting Agencies (as identified in the Alaska Master Agreement) are responsible for implementing the actions documented and directed by the appropriate planning and decision support documents for initial and extended attack on wildfire incidents.
+They provide the supervision and support including operational oversight, direction, and logistical support to incident management teams (IMTs).

-Contents

-Tables

-Figures

-Attachments

 Interagency Cooperation

 Interagency Dispatch Centers